 Laurie and Annie are walking toward these shrubs, when they appear to see Michael Meyers looking out at them.

 They approach the shrubs and look behind them, only to see no one is there.

 LOCATION: 1019 Montrose Ave, South Pasadena, CA 91030

 The Michael Meyers house was originally located at 707 Meridian Ave, South Pasadena, CA 91030.
 Since then, some apartments have been built in it’s place.
 The original house, however, was spared from demolition at the last minute in 1987.
 A South Pasadena resident, recognizing the historical importance of the home and realizing it was about the be demolished, purchased it for a mere $1, with the promise to relocate the house and keep it in tact.
 It wasn’t moved very far away, just over on Mission Street, near some train tracks.
 Later recognizing that the home had historical significance, the city of South Pasadena would go on to designate the home as a California landmark.
 Many iconic movie locations have been demolished over the years, so it’s always nice to hear of stories where one was not only spared, but preserved and honored.
 While fans of the film are encouraged to visit the house, it is currently occupied by a local business, who simply asks visitors to keep to the driveway area and refrain from attempting to go up on the porch or inside.

 LOCATION: 1000 Mission St, South Pasadena, CA 91030 (original 707 Meridian Ave, South Pasadena, CA 91030)

-Overall, if you are a fan of the original “Halloween” film, you’ll likely have an enjoyable time strolling around South Pasadena visiting these spots and it won’t even consume too much of your time.
+Overall, if you are a fan of the original “Halloween” film, you’ll likely have an enjoyable time strolling around South Pasadena visiting many of these spots and it won’t even consume too much of your time.